boldbi/vue-with-nodejs-sample/README.md

   * To install all dependent packages, use the following command `npm install`.

-  * Then, run the back-end `Node.js` sample using the following command `node embed.js`.
+  * Then, run the back-end `Nodejs` sample using the following command `node embed.js`.

   * Open the command line interface and navigate to the specified file [location](https://github.com/boldbi/vue-with-nodejs-sample/tree/master/vue) where the project is located.